 A “one size fits all” engagement approach is rarely effective because not only are employees diverse, but their methods of communication are too.
 Across the healthcare industry, for example, nurses might be distributed across homes or units and not check email regularly.
 Choose a communication strategy that works for your specific staff, and implement technology that enables better feedback gathering.
 Make sure that technology is accessible by employees who may not have corporate email addresses by looking for features like text authentication or mobile-friendly web views.
 If some meaningful cohort of your employees are out and about and corporate email isn’t best channel, consider mobile-first channels like push notifications from a mobile app or text/SMS.

 Remember to actually act on your feedback.

-Neuroscientist Paul Zak (a recent Emplify webinar partner) reports that a 10% increase in an employee’s trust in his or her company’s leaders has the same impact on engagement as a 36% salary increase.
+Neuroscientist Paul Zak reports that a 10% increase in an employee’s trust in his or her company’s leaders has the same impact on engagement as a 36% salary increase.
 Once you’ve gathered enough information on a particular issue, remember to communicate company-wide changes you are making as a result of that feedback.
 By addressing the core of your team’s issues before they impact engagement, you’ll help employees feel heard while increasing trust and retention.

 Operational excellence isn’t achieved by just one leader within your organization (or even an entire leadership team).
 It takes the employees with their ears to the ground to personally surface areas of continual improvement.
 By integrating simple ways to share feedback into the routine culture of your business, a culture of operational excellence will organically emerge and create substantial business value beyond basic process improvements.

 Want to learn more about how your business can achieve better efficiency with focused employee engagement strategy?
-Get a demo of Emplify.
+Get a demo of 15five.